Setting up audio and video with Vonage

 How the Vonage Video API works in general is outlined in the Vonage Video API documentation.

-For more information on the technical requirements to conduct video calls, refer to Network requirements to run video.
+For more information on the technical requirements to conduct video calls, refer to Network requirements for audio and video.

 To enable audio and video calls on the Unblu server, you must first retrieve a video API key and secret from the Unblu delivery center and add them to your account configuration.
 Next, enable audio and video calls by setting the following configuration properties: